Alex Lowes: Superstock Championship

-For 2008, he switched to the European Superstock 600 championship riding a Kawasaki for Kawasaki Italia he had a best finish of 2nd, finishing 16th overall, in 2009 he switched to the FIM Superstock 1000 Championship riding a MV Agusta for the factory, but he struggled during the season, finishing in the points twice, and he and the team missed the final race of the season, due to MV Agusta owners Harley-Davidson putting the marque for sale.
-His struggles continued for 2010, when he signed with a new Suzuki team, but the team folded before the season began, after this he received an offer from Seton Tuning Yamaha team and he finished 12th in the final standings with 41 points, despite missing 3 races, he also made his British Superbike debut riding a KTM in the then new EVO class he finished 35th in the points scoring 1 point.
+For 2008, Lowes switched to the European Superstock 600 championship riding a Kawasaki for Kawasaki Italia.
+During the year, he had a best finish of second, finishing 16th overall.
+In 2009, he switched to the FIM Superstock 1000 Championship riding a MV Agusta for the factory, but he struggled during the season, finishing in the points twice, and he and the team missed the final race of the season, due to MV Agusta owners Harley-Davidson putting the marque for sale.
+His struggles continued for 2010, when he signed with a new Suzuki team, but the team folded before the season began.
+After this, he received an offer from Seton Tuning Yamaha team and he finished 12th in the final standings with 41 points, despite missing three races.
+He also made his British Superbike debut riding a KTM in the then new EVO class, where he finished 35th in the points scoring one point.
 He also made his debut as Wildcard in the World Supersport Championship riding a Yamaha, for Silverstone but he retired due to an accident in the race.

 British Superbike Championship

-In 2011, he raced for four different teams in the year, he began the year with Team WFR in the EVO class riding a Honda, after 3 rounds with a best finish of 5th, he replaced Stuart Easton in the MSS Colchester Kawasaki team he had a best finish of 7th with the team, later he replaced an injured Jonathan Rea in Ten Kate Racing for the Brno and Silverstone rounds, He had a best finish of 15th in Brno in Race 1, but he retired in the next 3 races, returning to the British Championship, he lost his ride with the MSS Colchester Kawasaki team, he finished the season with the Motorpoint Yamaha team finishing the season with 60 points with a best finish of 5th with WFR Honda and 7th with Motorpoint Yamaha.
+In 2011, Lowes raced for four different teams in the year, he began the year with Team WFR in the EVO class riding a Honda, after three rounds with a best finish of fifth, he replaced Stuart Easton in the MSS Colchester Kawasaki team he had a best finish of seventh with the team, later he replaced an injured Jonathan Rea in Ten Kate Racing for the Brno and Silverstone rounds, He had a best finish of 15th in Brno in Race 1, but he retired in the next three races, returning to the British Championship, he lost his ride with the MSS Colchester Kawasaki team, he finished the season with the Motorpoint Yamaha team finishing the season with 60 points with a best finish of fifth with WFR Honda and seventh with Motorpoint Yamaha.

-For 2012 he returned to race with Team WFR in the championship, he had a highly successful season finishing 4th making a double win at Silverstone Circuit and entering the championship Showdown he finished the season with 584 points.
+For 2012, Lowes returned to race with Team WFR in the championship, he had a highly successful season, finishing fourth making a double win at Silverstone Circuit and entering the championship Showdown he finished the season with 584 points.

-For 2013 he joined Samsung Honda, the works team for Honda in BSB.
+For 2013, Lowes joined Samsung Honda, the works team for Honda in BSB.
 He was highly successful, winning the championship over three-times champion Shane Byrne at the last race at Brands Hatch in October 2013.
 He then announced that he would be leaving BSB in 2014 to join the World Superbike Championship, resulting in Honda closing down their BSB team for 2014.